-- 1. Give each team member a set of seven unnumbered cards.
-Each set should be different from the others, such as different colors, or marked with different shapes, etc. Make sure team members surrender a card after each response. - 2.
+- 1. Clearly print the words at the bottom of the page and label them "Past" and "Present" and place them in full view and within reach of the team members. - 2.
+Give each team member a set of seven unnumbered cards.
+Each set should be different from the others, such as different colors, or marked with different shapes, etc. Make sure team members surrender a card after each response. - 3.
 Place a container within reach of all team members.
-Make sure it has an opening large enough and that it can hold all 35 cards. - 3.
-If there are fewer than five team members competing, record the number of team members on the scoresheet.
-For each successful round of responses, the unassigned card will be worth 1 point.
-For example: There are 4 team members; one set is unassigned; the team gives all of its response in 7 rounds.
-The unused set of cards will be worth 7 points (1 point per round).
-If time ends before all team members respond the team will receive 1 point for each round completed by ALL team members for the unassigned set. - 4.
+Make sure it has an opening large enough and that it can hold all 35 cards. - 4.
 Be sure to give exactly 1 minute to think and 5 minutes to respond.
 Timing is critical.
 Team members responding as time ends may finish and be scored. - 5.
 Score: 1 point for each common response, 5 points for each creative response.